-The Accounting Coordinator will support the ICAP Cash Management Team with the monthly examination and review of each field office's Field Finance Report (FFR), supporting documentation and payment receipts from the field office locations and within Columbia University's ARC system to ensure compliance with regulations and generally accepted accounting principles (GAAP).
-Prepare written reports of findings and recommendations for improvement.
+The Accounting Coordinator will support the ICAP Cash Management Team with the monthly examination and review of each field office's Field Finance Report (FFR) and supporting documentation and the processing of field office wire packages and expense journal entries relating to them.
 The Accounting Coordinator will assist the ICAP Cash Management team with audit and other special project requests.

 Confirms that expenditures are allocated to the correct sponsored projects and budget code.
-Reviews transactions for proper approvals, supporting documentation and compliance with donor rules and regulations, and Columbia University accounting policies.10%
+Reviews transactions for proper approvals, supporting documentation and compliance with donor rules and regulations, and Columbia University accounting policies.
+(15%)

-Responds to audit requests from field office locations, Finance Teams and Mailman School of Public Health, including the review of transactions in QuickBooks for donor and university compliance on posted transaction ensuring that supporting documentation exists for audited transaction and is in compliance with generally accepted accounting principles (GAAP).
-20%
+Responds to audit requests from field office locations, Finance Teams and Mailman School of Public Health, including the review of transactions in QuickBooks for donor and University compliance on posted transactions ensuring that supporting documentation exists for audited transactions and is in compliance with generally accepted accounting principles (GAAP).
+(10%)

 Strong analytical and organizational skills